JorreJ/holbertonschool-zero_day/README.md

 This repository includes the following directories:

-- `0x00-vagrant/`: Basic setup and usage of Vagrant to configure a virtual development environment.
-- `0x03-git/`: Introduction to Git version control, including branches, commits, and basic commands.
+- [git/](https://github.com/JorreJ/holbertonschool-zero_day/tree/main/git): Introduction to Git version control, including branches, commits, and basic commands.

 ## 🎯 Learning Objectives

 - Understand the principles of Git and version control.
 - Learn how to initialize and manage a Git repository.
 - Get comfortable with the Unix shell and terminal commands.
-- Use Vagrant to provision and manage a virtual machine.
 - Write clean and well-structured `README.md` files using Markdown.

 ## 🚀 Getting Started